Saint Fina

 ~for Valerie

 After the cord was tied and the placenta birthed, the midwife wrung a rag dipped in vinegar and draped it over the headboard.
 An astringent for bleeding, she explained.
-Usually she’d stay another hour, prepare a mug of broth for the mother.
+Usually she’d stay another hour, prepare a mug of broth for proper nourishment.
 She liked to check the color of the temporal vein after the baby’s first cry, run a fingernail over the wrinkled bottoms of the feet.
-But a sudden pain needled her chest, and an urgent need to wash herself sent her out the door.
+But a sudden pain needled at her chest, and an urgent need to wash herself sent the midwife out the door.
 At home, she collected boughs of juniper for a fire and burnt her smock.
-As the embers cooled, she scrubbed herself in the creek until her teeth clacked.
+The embers glowing bright orange, she scrubbed herself in the creek until her teeth clacked.
 The next morning, she gathered her children and her donkey and moved two towns away.

-Under a sheepskin blanket, Fina’s mother cradled her baby, trying to ignore how the unblinking newborn resembled a corpse.
+In the birthing room, Fina’s mother cradled her new baby, trying to ignore the fact that the newborn looked like a corpse.
 She pulled Fina closer, coo’d and rubbed a nipple against her lips.
-But the baby stared upward, unmoving.
-Frustrated, she clapped her hands near Fina’s ear, and the baby starfished into life.
-Fina’s head wobbled on the thin stem of her neck before toppling to her mother’s shoulder.
-In this position, her nose twitched and her lips puckered, stretching toward the headboard.
+But Fina stared upward, unmoving.
+Frustrated, she clapped her hands near Fina’s ear, and she starfished into life, her head wobbling on the thin stem of her neck before toppling to her mother’s shoulder.
+In this position, Fina’s nose twitched and her lips puckered, stretching toward the headboard.

 A coldness spread through the mother’s chest, watching her baby latch to the rag wrung with vinegar.
-She hollered for her husband, who hated the process of childbirth.
+She hollered for her husband, who hated the disgusting process of childbirth.
 He opened the door, annoyed to be pulled away from the horror outside.
-He’d been on his knees watching the sun be devoured.
+He’d been on his knees watching the sun devoured.
 Now his vision was blurred and his legs ached.
 Every time he blinked, a painful black hole appeared on the back of his lids.
-The room smelled of blood and vinegar, making him nauseous.
-After a few minutes of tottering and complaining, his wife shoo’d him away.
-He was no better than a stray.
+The room smelled of blood and shit, making him nauseous.
+After a few minutes of tottering and complaining, his wife shoo’d him away, no better than a stray cat.

 The sun came back that day, but Fina’s oddness persisted through childhood.
-She refused to nurse unless her mother soaked her nipples in vinegar.
-The acid worsened the cracking and they bled, but Fina happily suckled her sour teats.
-When she was old enough for solid foods, Fina refused everything but boiled cabbage and gorgonzola, a predilection that made her mother so anxious she lost her hair in clumps.
-By the time Fina was two, her mother was as bald as her elderly husband, whom she secretly blamed for his bad seed.
+She refused to nurse unless her mother dipped her nipples in vinegar.
+The acid cracked her nipples and they bled, but Fina happily suckled her sour teats.
+When old enough for solid foods, Fina refused everything but boiled cabbage and gorgonzola, a predilection that made her mother so anxious she lost her hair in clumps.
+By the time Fina was two, her mother was as bald as her elderly husband, whom she secretly blamed for bad seed.

-Fina’s mother was relieved when the girl turned old enough to join a small group of kids for song school.
-Perhaps she’d learn to sing and laugh, she hoped.
+Fina’s mother was relieved when the girl turned old enough to join a small group of children for song school.
+Perhaps she’d learn to sing, she hoped.
 But Fina sat alone.
 After cheese and olives, when the kids poured into the yard to play, Fina climbed the bench by a small window to stare at them.
 Her narrow silhouette in the window was unsettling to her classmates.
-Instead of being teased for her bizarre behavior, Fina was avoided like a contagious disease.
+Instead of being teased for her bizarre behavior, Fina was avoided like the plague.

-At 13, she started cutting.
+At 13, she started cutting herself.
 Scarlet lacerations ran down her spindly wrists, which she’d carefully reopen with a fingernail before they could scab.
-Gone missing one afternoon, the submagister found her at the edge of the woods, slapping her thighs with a bundle of nettle.
-It was the first time he saw Fina smile.
+Gone missing one afternoon, the submagister found her at the edge of the woods, slapping her thighs with a bundle of nettle - it was the first time he saw Fina smile.
 Spooked by her behavior, he knelt by his straw mat that evening, recommitting to the paternoster 150 times before bed.

-One bitter day in March, Fina did not show up for school.
-A week went by.
-Rumor spread that she had become ill.
-Three different doctors were called upon.
-When the last doctor shook his head and hurried through the door, Fina crawled atop the oak table by the hearth, covered herself with a thin wool blanket, and stared at the rafters until she fell asleep.
+One ugly spring day, Fina did not show up for school.
+Weeks went by.
+It was rumored she’d become ill, that three different doctors had been called upon, to no avail.
+That when the last doctor shook his head and hurried out the door, Fina had crawled atop the oak table by the hearth, covered herself with a thin wool blanket, and stared at the rafters until she fell into a deep sleep.
 Her malaise was a medical mystery, it was said.
 Townsfolk suspected ergotism.
-Pray it will pass quickly, like the vexing March weather, advised the local priest.
-But after a few months of continued decline, folks began stopping by to see the girl for themselves.
+Pray it will pass quickly, like this vexing March weather, advised the priest.
+But after a few months of decline, folks began stopping by to see her for themselves.
 They offered remedies and prayers, but nothing worked.
 Fina remained on her back.

-Fina eventually grew so thin her face became pointed, like a stoat.
-When a schoolmate named Smeralda stopped by with a collection of poems and walnut bread, Fina refused her offering.
+She grew so thin, her face became pointed, like a stoat.
+When a schoolmate named Smeralda stopped by with a collection of poems and walnut bread, Fina refused her gift.
 Instead, she pointed a bony finger at the schoolmate and recited The Confiteor in a voice like a rusted hinge.
-Suddenly worried that Fina knew she’d lost her virginity to a farm boy before she was old enough to bleed, Smeralda ran from the house in tears.
-That evening, her lids pink and nose full of snot, Smeralda told her mother the truth.
+Worried that Fina knew she’d lost her virginity to a farm boy before she was old enough to bleed, Smeralda ran from the house in tears.
+That evening, her nose full of snot, Smeralda told her mother the truth.
 Waking the next morning to the sound of hooves, Smeralda was yanked from her bed and loaded onto a wagon.
 Offered to the nuns as an oblation, she was to spend the rest of her life in prayer.

 When Fina heard news of Smeralda, she smiled - such a rare event that the corners of her lips split.
 After months of laying on the table, her skin had thinned into translucence.
-Rats discovered the ulcers that formed where her blood pooled, and crept from dark corners to nibble her flesh.
+Rats discovered ulcers where her blood had pooled, and crept from dark corners to snack.
 Once, Fina even lifted her arms so the flesh along her ribs could be tasted by creatures less fortunate than herself.
 A priest, observing her selflessness, was moved to tears.
 After signing the cross, he dropped to his knees and called her Saint Fina.
-The name stuck.

-When the nurse arrived to transport her body to the sagrato, a smell so dreadful filled the room that visitors bent in half and vomited on their shoes.
+When the nurse arrived to transport her body to the sagrato, a smell so dreadful filled the room that visitors vomited on their shoes.
 A child gasped and pointed - on the table, a patch of mushrooms with pale caps and stout red stems.
 Boletus satanas - Satan’s mushroom - normally found on the stumps of dead oak.
-When a kindly visitor used his knife to scrape the fungus from the sacred spot of Fina’s death, the blade moved easily through their soft bodies.
-The mushrooms turned dark blue where they were cut and released a rot.
-People ran from the room, pinching their noses, but not before a few vomited on their shoes a second time that day.
+When a kindly visitor used his knife to scrape the fungus from the table, the blade moved easily through their soft bodies.
+The mushrooms turned dark blue where they were cut and released a smell so putrid visitors vomited on their shoes a second time that day.

 Previous